gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 Prince Myshkin is Dostoevsky's attempt to depict a truly good man.

 He is gentle, truthful, without guile.
-He sees into people — their suffering, their dignity — with absolute clarity and absolute compassion.
+He sees into people, their suffering, their dignity, with absolute clarity and absolute compassion.

 He is also epileptic, often considered an idiot,